Master Gardeners

 Have yard and gardening questions?
 Let us help.

 The Master Gardener Horticulture Help Desk is a community service that Master Gardener programs provide nationwide.
 Help Desks in our counties open in the spring and close in the fall.
 Master Gardeners are volunteers trained by University of Illinois Extension educators.
-They are present at their county Help Desks for you to come in and ask your questions and share your samples one-on-one.
-They provide research-based answers to your home horticulture questions, such as:
+They may be present at their county Help Desks for you to come in and ask your questions and share your samples one-on-one.
+Or they are available to call with your questions.
+Master Gardener volunteers provide research-based answers to your home horticulture questions, such as:

 Boone County Help Desk Info 2025